bigbeefus/DMod40k/content/Scenarios/Defense Line v2.md

 Any Initial Defenders that were not deployed previously may be set up anywhere on the Defender's half of the map.
 These may not be units from the Defender's reinforcements.

 ### 8\.
 Resolve Bombardment
 Each of the Defender’s non-vehicle units must take a Pinning test.
-Vehicles must pass a leadership test, or count as Crew Stunned at the start of the game.
+Vehicles must pass a leadership test at Ld 10, or count as Crew Stunned at the start of the game.

 ### 9\.
 First Turn
 The Attacker takes the first turn.